kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/placement-translator.md

     the source is unchanged.
   - A destination annotation that has the same value as the corresponding annotation in the source is unchanged.
-  - A "system" annnotation is unchanged.
+  - A "system" annotation is unchanged.
 The system annotations are those whose key (a) starts with `kcp.io/` or other stuff followed by `.kcp.io/` and (b) does not start with `edge.kcp.io/`.
 - The source object's labels are merged into the destination object